Person undertaking online training Person undertaking online training

 2. Foundation (every 3 years)

-• PCC members that are also line managers and/or involved in the recruitment, selection, appointment, management of Church Officers* (employees or elected members or volunteers) would also be required to complete the Safer Recruitment and People Management course too.
+• PCC members that are also line managers and/or involved in the recruitment, selection, appointment, management of Church Officers* (employees or elected members or volunteers) would also be required to complete the Safer Recruitment and People Management course (every 3 years) too.

 • Churchwardens at parishes currently without an Incumbent would also be required to complete the Leadership course too, but ANY Churchwarden is welcome to attend.